Start: June 2021

 - CYP3A inhibitor medication or supplement, including grapefruit juice and St. John's Wort

 If I Qualify, Who Do I Contact?

 Contact study personnel listed either under the general study contact or the location nearest you.

-Nicholas Bienko, MA
+Nicholas Bienko, MS

 Cynthia A Munro, PhD

 Contact NIA’s Alzheimer’s and related Dementias Education and Referral (ADEAR) Center at 800-438-4380 or email ADEAR.

 Source: ClinicalTrials.gov ID: NCT04601038